katholiek-onderwijs-vlaanderen/sri4node/README.md

 That's it ! :-).

+### Timing

+If `logdebug` is true, you can start the application with the environment variable TIMER set to true to see a log of the timing of each middleware.

+Example: `TIMER=true node index.js`

 ## Function Definitions

 Below is a description of the different types of functions that you can use in the configuration of sri4node.